A Travel Price Comparison for Families, Couples, and Backpackers Tokyo vs. Antwerp for Attractions, Food, Nightlife, and Families

 It's hard to know how much time to spend in Tokyo.
 Because Tokyo is a large city, there are a variety of ways to spend your time.
 With all of its activities, you can easily fill one week here.

-For some great organized tour ideas, see The Best 2-Week Tours in Japan, The Best Bicycle Tours in Japan, The Best Tours for Seniors to Belgium, and The Best One-Week (7-Day) Tours from Brussels.
+For some great organized tour ideas, see The Best 2-Week Tours in Japan, The Best Bicycle Tours in Japan, The Best Coach Bus Tours in Belgium, and The Best One Week (7-Day) Tours in Belgium.

 Which place is cheaper, Antwerp or Tokyo?